cscannell-inacloud/Microsoft-Teams-Docs/teams/botsinchannels.md

 Microsoft Teams allows users to bring bots into their channel conversations.
 By adding a bot as a team member, all users of the team can take advantage of the bot functionality right in the channel conversation.
 You can also access Teams-specific functionality within your bot like querying team information and @mentioning users.

-# Designing a great teams bot
+# Designing a great bot for channels

 Bots added to a team become another team member, who can be @mentioned as part of the conversation.
 In fact, bots only receive messages when they are @mentioned, so other conversations on the channel are not sent to the bot.